Online

 The kitchen deserves attention to detail

-• Clear countertops completely.
-No knife blocks, baking supplies, mail, etc.
+- Clear countertops except for the best looking items for staging.
+No food, knife blocks, baking supplies, mail, etc.

 Dining Room / Table